 The aura of the world’s highest peak extends to more than just those set on making it to the top, though.
 The Everest Base Camp trek has become legendary in its own right.

 There are actually two Everest Base Camps, on opposite sides of Mount Everest.
 South Base Camp is in Nepal and is the one people normally mean when talking about “trekking to Everest Base Camp”.
-The North Base Camp is in Tibet, and requires a permit from the Chinese government to use.
+The North Side Base Camp located in Tibet, and requires a permit from the Chinese government to use.
 That’s on top of the permit required to visit Tibet itself.
 Both base camps are used by climbers ascending Mount Everest, with the Nepal Base Camp used by climbers aiming for the southeast ridge of Everest and the North Base Camp in Nepal used when climbing the northeast ridge.
 We’re going to focus on the South Base Camp, in Nepal.

 Mount Everest is in the Sagarmatha National Park in the northern part of the Solukhumbu District of the country.
 That’s in the Mahalangur Himal sub-range of the Himalayas.
 ‘Sagarmāthā’ is the Nepali name for Mount Everest.
 The English name ‘Mount Everest’ only took hold in 1865.
 It comes from the former British Surveyor General of India ‘Sir George Everest’.
 The name was suggested to the Royal Geographical Society, against Everest’s objections, by his successor Andrew Waugh.